How to calculate APR on money you borrow

 • Total interest charges: This charge is the cost of borrowing money.
 Lenders should tell you the interest rate when you receive a loan offer.
 You could also find it in your loan agreement or, if you’ve already taken out a loan, it should be listed on your statements.

 • Fees: They can vary by loan type and lender.
-Review your terms and conditions to find the fees that apply to your loan.
+Review your terms and conditions to find the fees that could apply to your loan.

 • Loan amount: You’ll need to know the original loan amount, also called the principal.